Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/pimp-your-github-profile.md

 [GitHub New Repo](https://github.com/new), The name should be the same as your username.
 (Rebelchris/rebelchris for me).

-You will now see an 8-bit giggling GitHub Octocat and the notice you found the special repository.
+You will now see an 8-bit giggling GitHub Octocat and the notice you found the unique repository.
 Make sure to add the .readme here!

 ## Styling your Readme